Spice Barn® Your Source for Quality Products!

 Whole Cloves

-Quart Container-14 oz $11.69
+Whole Cloves Quart Container-14 oz $21.99

-Try a clove studded onion studded in a stew.
+Usage: Try a clove studded onion studded in a stew.
 Whole cloves are often added to mulled cider or wine, and hot tea.
 The traditional ham is studded with whole cloves.

-Recipes for Cloves **Approximately 4 1/2 cups of cloves per pound.
+**Approximately 3 cups of cloves per Quart.

-Other Information: Whole cloves are the dried unopened bud of an evergreen tree in the Myrtle family.
+Whole cloves are the dried unopened bud of an evergreen tree in the Myrtle family.
 Whole cloves are brown and resemble a nail with a large rounded head.
 Cloves can be used either ground or whole.
 Typical uses include studding oranges during holidays, in mulled beverages, in many baked goods.
 Store cloves in a cool, dry place, away from heat and light for best flavor retention.
-Whole cloves do retain flavor for a longer period of time than ground cloves
+Whole cloves do retain flavor for a longer period of time than ground cloves.

 Clove Recipes